 When you enter the US, an immigration officer at the port of entry will issue you an I-94 card that indicates your non-immigrant status (F1) and your authorized stay.
 It is typically “Duration of Status” or “D/S” on a student’s I-94 card, meaning that you may remain in the U.S. as long as you are enrolled in the school to complete your academic program.
 After the program ends you will have 60 days to depart the U.S. For more information on renewing your F1 student visa, follow this link.

-If you have any further questions on your student visa, paying your student tuition fees from your home country, please ask us in the comments below!
+If you have any further questions about paying your student tuition fees from your home country once you’ve secured your immigration status, please ask us in the comments below!